absolute-version/absolute-version-js/README.md

 It is a lot like the output of `git describe`, except it is semver compatible, and includes the branch name.

+### Example versions

+- If this is a tagged release version (for example, a tag of `v1.2.3` or `v1.2.3-beta`), then the versions look as you would expect: `1.2.3` or `1.2.3-beta`
+- If this is not a tagged release version: `1.2.3-master+26.6fe275b` (from master, 26 commits after 1.2.3 was released, with the git hash 6fe275b)
+- If this is not a tagged release version, but was based on a a pre-release version (eg 1.2.3-beta), then `1.2.3-beta.master+26.6fe275b`
+- If this is from a dirty working tree, you get `SNAPSHOT` and the hostname, eg `1.2.3-master+26.6fe275b.SNAPSHOT.StevesMachine`

 Confused about why you would want this?
 Skip below to [why would I want this](#why-would-i-want-this).

 _Note for everyone: Although this is a pact-foundation project, it is standalone from Pact, and is useful anywhere you want an absolute version for every git commit_